Package 'archeofrag'

 edges

 Integer.
-Number of connection relationships between fragments (edges).
+Final number of connection relationships between fragments (edges).

 balance

 Numeric ]0;1[.
-Proportion of fragments to generate in the first layer before applying disturbances.
+Proportion of fragments to generate in the first spatial unit before applying disturbance.

 components.balance

 Numeric ]0;1[.
-Proportion of components in the first layer before applying fragmentation (only used when initial.layers=2).
+Proportion of objects (connected components) in the first spatial unit before applying fragmentation (only used when initial.layers=2).

 disturbance

 Numeric [0;1].
-Proportion of fragments to randomly move from one layer to another.
+Final proportion of fragments moved from one spatial unit to the other.

 aggreg.factor